 - Redeem (cash in) the bond.

-Redeeming (cashing in) paper bonds with a named survivor
+Redeeming (cashing in) a paper bond with a named survivor

 Go to a financial institution that pays savings bonds and show adequate identification and any supporting documents that may be required.
 Before going, it might be helpful to call the financial institution to find out what adequate identification and supporting documents will be needed for your situation.

-Reissuing paper bonds with a survivor named on them
+Reissuing a paper bond with a survivor named on it

 The instructions in this section are for the situation in which no person named on the bond is living and all of the following are true.
 The estate of the person who died (or who died last if two people are named on the bond)